AndrewstheBuilder/Obsidian-Vault/MNIST on Micrograd.md

 			* Then take the (sum_of_each_example/num_classes) and sum that across all the examples.
 Then divide by num_of_examples.
 To end up with a single value we will call data_loss.
 			* Then we will call .backwards() on data_loss
 		* we are trying to drive all of the losses to zero.
 How does back propagation tie into the loss function to help with this?
+- 07/19/24
+	- To drive the loss to zero in which direction should I update my parameters?
+Should I subtract or add the gradient for each parameter?
+		- Does the gradient need to be multiplied by anything (learning_rate is just a constant value we add to control the sizes of the updates so its simple to understand and I am not adding that in yet.)
+		- What is the gradient? --> It is the partial derivative of the parameter with respect to the cost function.
+			- It is how much to adjust the parameter to reduce the cost function to zero. but HOWWWW??????
+How does the gradient know that this is the amount to adjust by to reduce the cost function?
+I am confused on the amount and which direction it should take.
+And if the adjustment actually does reduce the cost.
+3 questions.
+			- The gradient gives the slope.
+Which in this case is the partial derivative.
+How is that supposed to inform me of how **much** to go in a certain direction?
+It just gives the slope.
+Why would the partial derivative of a parameter with respect to the loss be subtracted or added to minimize the loss to 0?